 Sweden Freight And Logistics Market Analysis by Mordor Intelligence

-Sweden’s freight and logistics network is valued at USD 27.46 billion in 2025 and is forecast to expand to USD 33.11 billion by 2030, reflecting a 3.81% CAGR (2025-2030).
+The Sweden freight and logistics market size is estimated at USD 27.46 billion in 2025, and is expected to reach USD 33.11 billion by 2030, at a CAGR of 3.81% during the forecast period (2025-2030).
 The upswing stems from sustained infrastructure spending, accelerating electrification of heavy‐duty transport, and rapid adoption of warehouse automation.
 Robust trade links with the rest of Europe anchor demand, while the Port of Gothenburg’s capacity hike is drawing additional maritime flows.
 Air freight transport, although small, is advancing quickly on the back of high-value manufacturing exports and rising cross-border e-commerce parcels.
 Meanwhile, rail volumes are beginning to climb as carbon pricing tilts cargo away from roads, and a dense parcel locker network is easing last-mile constraints in major cities.

 Key Report Takeaways

-- By end-user industry, manufacturing led with 34.80% revenue share of the Sweden freight and logistics market in 2024, whereas wholesale & retail trade is forecast to post the strongest 4.08% CAGR between 2025-2030.
+- By end user industry, manufacturing led with 34.80% of the Sweden freight and logistics market share in 2024, whereas wholesale and retail trade is forecast to post the strongest 4.08% CAGR between 2025-2030.

-- By logistics function, the freight transport segment led with 63.45% revenue share in Sweden freight and logistics market in 2024; the courier, express and parcel (CEP) segment is advancing fastest, with international CEP services posting a 4.54% CAGR between 2025-2030.
+- By logistics function, the freight transport segment led with 63.45% of the Sweden freight and logistics market size in 2024; the courier, express, and parcel (CEP) segment is advancing fastest, with international CEP services expecting to grow at a 4.54% CAGR between 2025-2030.

 Sweden Freight And Logistics Market Trends and Insights